zoylendt/zoylendt.github.io/content/Coding/markdown guide.md

 title: Markdown Guide
 date: 2024-02-04
 updated: 2024-05-13
-draft: false
+publishDate: 2024-02-04
+publish: true
 tags:
+  - note
+  - markdown
   - quartz
-  - markdown
-  - post
+  - unfinished
 ---

 Here are some examples about how markdown rendered by Quartz.